epfl-ada/ada-2023-project-vivalavada/README.md

 1. How does the popularity and style rating for each type of beer change over the years for a specific location?
 For each region of interest, we want to look at the distribution of beers they are consuming and the beers they are giving the highest ratings to, and see if that is changing with time.

-2. Overall, what styles of beer are consumed the most, and which get the highest rating?
+2. Overall, what styles of beer are rated the most, and which get the highest rating?
 Is there a specific location that produces higher beer scores for each brewery?

 3. What factors in the beer between taste, aroma, and palate contribute most to a higher rating value?